mv2480/Virtual-Pen/README.md

 # Virtual Pen
-> Virtual pen enables you to write on your using webcam and a coloured pen.
+> Virtual pen enables you to write on your screen using webcam and a coloured pen.

 ---